Academic Resource Center

 Special Admissions Programs

-Accelerated Scholar Programs for Dentistry, Pharmacy, Podiatry, or Physical Therapy
+Accelerated Programs for Dentistry, Pharmacy, Podiatry, or Physical Therapy

-Accelerated Scholar Programs allow Pre: Dentistry, Pharmacy, and Podiatry (3+4 Tracks) as well as Physical Therapy (3+3 Track) students the option of earning both their Bachelor of Arts and Graduate degrees in a shorter period of time.
-After successfully passing all courses in their first three years as undergraduates, Accelerated Scholars are eligible for a Linkage Agreement with the corresponding Temple University professional school or graduate program.
+Accelerated Programs allow Pre: Dentistry, Pharmacy, and Podiatry (3+4 Tracks) as well as Physical Therapy (3+3 Track) students the option of earning both their Bachelor of Arts and Graduate degrees in a shorter period of time.
+After successfully passing all courses in their first three years as undergraduates, accelerated students are eligible for a Linkage Agreement with the corresponding Temple University professional school or graduate program.
 Once accelerated students pass all courses in their first year of professional school, a Bachelor's degree is conferred.
-The Accelerated BA/DMD, BA/PharmD, BA/DPM, or DPT Programs are designed for high-achieving students who have distinguished themselves with impressive high school academic records and a demonstrated interest in their respective field.
+The Accelerated BA/DMD, BA/PharmD, BA/DPM, or DPT Programs are designed for high-achieving students who have distinguished themselves with impressive academic records and a demonstrated interest in their respective field.

 Scholar Development and Fellowships Advising